kindlerl/wistia_video_analytics/README.md

 The marketing team uses Wistia to track video engagement across Facebook and YouTube.
 The goal of this project is to design and implement a **data pipeline** that:

-* Collects media-level and visitor-level analytics from Wistia’s Stats API
+* Collects media-level and visitor-related analytics from Wistia’s Stats API
 * Automates daily ingestion, transformation, and aggregation of performance metrics
 * Delivers curated datasets and visual dashboards to improve marketing insights and strategy